Chrysler Building: As icon

 The Chrysler Building appears in several films set in New York and is widely considered one of the most positively acclaimed buildings in the city.
 A 1996 survey of New York architects revealed it as their favorite, and The New York Times described it in 2005 as "the single most important emblem of architectural imagery on the New York skyline".
 In mid-2005, the Skyscraper Museum in Lower Manhattan asked 100 architects, builders, critics, engineers, historians, and scholars, among others, to choose their 10 favorites among 25 of the city's towers.
 The Chrysler Building came in first place, with 90 respondents placing it on their ballots.
 In 2007, the building ranked ninth among 150 buildings in the AIA's List of America's Favorite Architecture.
+The building was included in the Lego Company's architecture set representing the New York City skyline.

 The Chrysler Building is widely heralded as an Art Deco icon.
 Fodor's New York City 2010 described the building as being "one of the great art deco masterpieces" which "wins many a New Yorker's vote for the city's most iconic and beloved skyscraper".
 Frommer's states that the Chrysler was "one of the most impressive Art Deco buildings ever constructed".
 Insight Guides' 2016 edition maintains that the Chrysler Building is considered among the city's "most beautiful" buildings.
 Its distinctive profile has inspired similar skyscrapers worldwide, including One Liberty Place in Philadelphia, Two Prudential Plaza in Chicago, and the Al Kazim Towers in Dubai.
 In addition, the New York-New York Hotel and Casino in Paradise, Nevada, contains the "Chrysler Tower", a replica of the Chrysler Building measuring 35 or 40 stories tall.
 A portion of the hotel's interior was also designed to resemble the Chrysler Building's interior.